rlaneve/dokku-link/README.md

 Basic docker link plugin for dokku (https://github.com/progrium/dokku)

-For a more useful dokku plugin, which will also handle persistent storage, check out dokku-docker-options (https://github.com/dyson/dokku-docker-options).
+For a more useful dokku plugin, which will also handle docker links, check out dokku-docker-options (https://github.com/dyson/dokku-docker-options).

 Requirements
 ------------